What does Paediatrics & Child Health publish?

 - 6-reference limit, with 3 to 6 keywords

 - abstract not required

 Paediatrics & Child Health welcomes original research articles that report on clinical trials (interventional, cohort or case series studies), case-control studies, epidemiologic assessments or surveys, on subjects that may effect change in clinical practice or contribute significantly to knowledge translation for our readers.
-Priority is given to articles originating from Canadian research or of particular relevance to clinicians serving Canadian children and youth.
+Priority is given to articles of particular relevance to clinicians serving Canadian children and youth.

 Follow the EQUATOR Network guidelines for details on how to report your study and include a check-list for the appropriate guideline.

 Original research articles should include a structured abstract, introduction, methods, results, discussion and conclusion.

 - 2500-word limit (excluding abstract, tables, figure legends and figures, and references)